yuehaowong/devOpsDemo/README-TRAVIS.md

     - Create a **dist** key that contains a value `xenial`.
 This'll set our default build environment to Ubuntu Xenial.

+    - The **arch** key specifies which CPU architecture your code will be running on.
+This setting defaults to a value of `amd64`, so if you're working on an Intel machine, it isn't necessary to include for purposes of this unit. **If you are using an M1 Mac**, however, you will want to include this key and set it to `arm64`.

     - Create a **script** key that contains an array of three elements.
 Here we'll want to use `docker-compose` to build our testing container that we configured with our `docker-compose-test.yml` file.
 We'll add a flag to tell Travis-CI to abort if we exit from the container.

         ```yaml